entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

 2 alternatives for design: (1) two-step framework first detects bbs then estimates pose within bb; (2) part-based framework detects body parts independently, then assembles them to form human poses.
 This paper uses two-step framework.

-Weakness: depends on quality of bb.
+Weakness: two-step framework depends on quality of bb.
 We aim to do well even on bad bb.
 SPPE Stacked Hourglass model is very vulnerable to poor bb.

 **Contributions**